fkbreitl/manual/source/chapters/djing_with_mixxx.rst

 Mixxx can record your mix in various audio formats and quality settings.
 You can split your recordings, generate :term:`cue files <cue sheet>`, choose a custom recording directory and even set your own :term:`metadata`.
-By default, Mixxx saves your recordings as lossless :term:`wav` files to a :file:`Mixxx/Recordings` sub-folder in the Mixxx music directory.
+By default, Mixxx saves your recordings as lossless :term:`WAV` files to a :file:`Mixxx/Recordings` sub-folder in the Mixxx music directory.
 Before you start recording, we recommend that you adjust the settings in :menuselection:`Preferences --> Recording`.